MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 Make sure your Log Analytics workspace supports both operations and compliance needs.
 Consider a dedicated workspace for your in-scope clusters, which forwards to your SIEM solution.

 Most logging in AKS will come from stdout/stderr and will be collected by Azure Monitor Container insights.
-If you have other manually created logs, consider emitting data in a way that is sent to a trusted forwarding stream and is not subject to tampering.
+If you have other manually created logs, consider emitting data in a way that is sent to a trusted forwarding stream and isn't subject to tampering.

 ### Requirement 10.6